mirjunaid26/mirjunaid26.github.io/docs/tutorial-extras/manage-docs-versions.md

 2. The account will be validated by an administrator.
 3. User has to generate and upload the pulblic SSH key to CLAM portal (in profile's SSH Access tab).
 4. Edit the .ssh/config file and add the defined configuration.
-5. Finally, you can log in using SSH from terminal (on Linux and macOS) and using MobaXTerm or PowerShell (on Windows).
+5. Finally, you can log in using SSH from terminal (on Linux and macOS) and PowerShell (on Windows).

-## OpenSSH Configuration
+## OpenSSH

 OpenSSH is a popular and freely available SSH client for UNIX-like operating systems such as GNU/Linux and macOS.